smol-ai/developer/readme.md

 Unfortunately this project also uses 3 waitlisted things:

 - Modal.com - `pip install modal-client` (private beta - hit up the modal team to get an invite, and login)
+  - You can run this project w/o Modal following these instructions:
+  - `pip install -r requirements.txt`
+  - `python main_no_modal.py YOUR_PROMPT_HERE`
 - GPT-4 api (private beta) - can use 3.5 but obviously wont be as good
 - (for the demo project) anthropic claude 100k context api (private beta)

-You can also simply run this project w/o using the above mentioned waitlisted things following this instructions:

-- `pip install -r requirements.txt`
-- `python main_no_modal.py YOUR_PROMPT_HERE`

 > yes, the most important skill in being an ai engineer is social engineering to get off waitlists.
 Modal will let you in if you say the keyword "swyx"